VivereSV/MulliganSim/README.md

 Make sure card naming is consistent in your decklist and your conditions

-Do not add impossible conditions such as Vanguard,Quickblader,Ninja Trainee:Albert that will never be fulfilled
+Do not add impossible conditions such as Vanguard,Quickblader,Ninja Trainee,Princess Vanguard,Mentor's Teachings:Albert that will never be fulfilled

+HOWEVER, since the calculations include first draw, conditions such as Vanguard,Princess Vanguard,Novice Trooper:Ephemera that will never be true in the mulligan should also be used if they can be true after drawing turn 1.